-TRAINING PHILOSOPHY, OBJECTIVES, GOALS, COMPETENCIES, PROCESSES, AND THRESHOLDS/EXIT CRITERIA psychologists who can function in a variety of settings and continue to develop professionally throughout their careers.
+The CAMP internship seeks to build on the skills developed during the doctoral education and training in order to graduate competent entry-level clinical psychologists who can function in a variety of settings and continue to develop professionally throughout their careers.
 The philosophy of the internship program is consistent with the doctoral program model, the clinical science model.
 As part of our approach as a clinical science program, interns are trained to be both scientists and practitioners in a reciprocal fashion such that their clinical experiences help them formulate research questions and research informs clinical practice.
 Over the two-year period, psychology interns will be trained in evidenced based assessments and treatments.